-GEN idealhnf(GEN nf, GEN x) returns the HNF of the ideal defined by x: x may be an algebraic number (defining a principal ideal), a maximal ideal (as given by idealprimedec or idealfactor), or a matrix whose columns give generators for the ideal.
+GEN idealhnf(GEN nf, GEN x) where the argument nf is a true nf structure.
+Returns the HNF of the ideal defined by x: x may be an algebraic number (defining a principal ideal), a maximal ideal (as given by idealprimedec or idealfactor), or a matrix whose columns give generators for the ideal.
 This last format is complicated, but useful to reduce general modules to the canonical form once in a while: